JULIAN FIRE SAFE COUNCIL

 Our mission is to provide information, education and training to the citizens of Julian to promote fire prevention and safety in our community.

-Backcountry Communities Thriving has taken over the duties of the Julian Fire Safe Council.
+Backcountry Communities Thriving is the fiscal sponsor of the Julian Fire Safe Council.
 We welcome any input from the community and hope to engage as many residents in the efforts to protect our homes and neighbors.
-If you would like to participate in the Julian Fire Safe Council, please contact us at jfsc@bc-ct.org.
+If you would like to volunteer with the Julian Fire Safe Council or learn how you can help, please contact us at jfsc@bc-ct.org.

 Sign Up for a Free Reflective Address Sign